-The third alternative is both the most obvious and the most radical and would be to create a European Financial Supervisor.
+The third alternative is both the most obvious and the most radical and would be to create a European Financial Supervisor (for example put forth by Breuer).
 This simply means having one authority acting with full supervisory powers over branches and subsidiaries of cross-border European banks.
-The system could be tiered (like in the United States) in the sense that the EU supervisor would only be responsible for banks and banking groups with significant cross-border operations, while purely domestic banks could remain the responsibility of the national supervisors.
-As is the case with the lead supervisor with an EU mandate, a European Financial Supervisor would imply a parallel centralisation of the responsibility for lender of last resort.
+The system could be tiered (like in the US) in the sense that the EU supervisor would only be responsible for banks and banking groups with significant cross-border operations, while purely domestic banks could remain the responsibility of the national supervisors.

+A European Financial Supervisor